 10) Have a cheap meal out

-If you fancy treating yourself to a meal out over the Easter break, it doesn’t have to burn a hole in your wallet.
+If you fancy a meal out over the Easter break, it doesn’t have to burn a hole in your wallet.

 There are loads of discount vouchers around at the moment, although many are restricted over the long weekend itself.

 More on saving money: